MariaSkr/CarND-Capstone-/README.md

 	 - Publish  /vehicle/steering_cmd, /vehicle/throttle_cmd and /vehicle/brake_cmd

 **PID controller**
-- The PID controller is turned to be an overdumped system, which makes the vehicle will be stopped smoothly.
+- The PID controller is turned to be an overdumped system, which makes the vehicle will be accelerated and stopped smoothly.

 Please use **one** of the two installation options, either native **or** docker installation.